MayankParkar/PizzaMenu-ReactJS/README.md

 - `src/`: Contains the React components, styles, and other source files.
 - `package.json`: Lists project dependencies and scripts.

-**Contributing**

-We welcome contributions!
-Feel free to fork the repository, make changes, and submit a pull request.

-**License**

-This project is licensed under the MIT License.

 **Additional Information**